 A foreign corporation is a corporation registered in another State that does business in California.
 Foreign corporations must file a Statement and Designation by Foreign Corporation with the Secretary of State’s Office.
 You will be required to obtain and submit a certificate of good standing from the incorporating State.
 Specific licenses and permits may still be required, and for professions, the regulatory body in California should be consulted.

 Domestic corporations are those formed in California itself.
 While there is no residency requirement for directors or officers of California corporations, but an Agent for Service of Process must then appear.
 An agent for service of process is an individual who resides in California, or a corporation, designated to accept service of process (court papers) if the business entity is sued.
 If a corporation is designated as agent for service of process, that corporation must have previously filed a certificate pursuant to California Corporations Code section 1505.
 A corporation cannot act as its own agent for service of process.

-Officers and documents
+Officers and Documents

 Directors do not have to be named on the Articles of Incorporation; this can be filed by an incorporator.
 However, if the directors are named, they must sign the document.
 Incorporators do not have to be listed in the Articles of Incorporation.

-The minimum number of directors depends on how stock is divided.
-If there is only one or two stockholders, then only that many directors are required.
+The minimum number of directors depends on how the stock is divided.
+If there are only one or two stockholders, then only that many directors are required.
 Otherwise, the minimum is three.
 Within 90 days of filing the original Articles of Incorporation, an initial statement of officers must be filed.
 Information about officers, stockholders, minutes of required meetings and annual reports have to be maintained at the corporate offices even though they are not filed with the Secretary of State.

-Forming a corporation online
+Forming a Corporation Online

-We offer complete packages that allow you to start your corporation or LLC without missing key steps or documents.
+We offer complete packages that allow you to start your corporation without missing key steps or documents.
 Our experts guide you through the process and unlimited customer support is included.
 This lets you focus on managing your business instead of getting stuck in state mandated paperwork.